chu-wen-lin/mysql_api/README.md

 ![environment variables](environment_variables.png)

 2. Run app.py script.
 3. Send requests to access posts.
-For example, you can fetch posts on WH_F0116(Dcard) which contain both 小弟 and 女友 by the code below.
+For instance, you can fetch posts on WH_F0116(Dcard) which contain both 小弟 and 女友 by the code below.

         import requests